 If you were born after 1970 you may think that Campagnolo is the final word when it comes to Italian bicycle components.
 However nothing is further from the truth as Italy had many great component manufacturers long before Tulio Campagnolo filed his first patent for the quick-release hub mechanism in 1933.
 Tulio’s first employee didn’t come on board until 1940 and with the second world war on the doorstop, Campagnolo and the grand tours were on hold until the fighting was over.
-And it was not until the late 50’s that Campagnolo really hit there stride as a manufacturer with the Gran Sport derailleur, culminating about a decade later with a full ‘gruppo’ in 1968.
+And it was not until the 50’s that Campagnolo really hit their stride as a manufacturer with the Gran Sport derailleur, culminating almost two decades later with a full ‘gruppo’ in 1968.

 So who were the bicycle component makers before Campagnolo became the powerhouse that we know today.
-Well there were many high-quality Italian manufacturers, supplying parts to Legnano, Bianchi, Torpado, Atala, Umberto Dei and a host of other brands.
+Well, there were many high-quality Italian manufacturers supplying parts to Legnano, Bianchi, Torpado, Atala, Umberto Dei and a host of other brands.
 The component manufacturers that come quickly to mind were Magistroni, Way-Assauto, Fiamme, Ambrosio, Balilla, Universal, Gnutti and Regina and they produced everything from headsets to freewheels.
-A few survived the financial ups and downs of the industry and the elimination of import tariffs, and a few live on as brands in the hands of others, but regrettably most of these great companies are now long gone.
+A few survived the financial ups and downs of the industry and the elimination of import tariffs, and a few live on in brand name only, but regrettably most of these great companies are now long gone.

 One of the early Italian manufacturers that always interested me was F.B. or Fratelli Brivio S.A., (translated: Brivio Brothers Inc.) located at 9 Viale Italia, Brescia.
 Camino Brivio patented the three-piece hub using aluminium flanges and a steel shank in 1932, a year before Campagnolo filed his patent for the quick release mechanism.
 These new F.B. three-piece hubs were light and extremely well made.
-The marked similarity to the first three-piece Campagnolo Gran Sport hubs (the parts are interchangeable) lead most people to conclude that F.B. supplied components to Campagnolo in the early years before Campy had their own manufacturing capability.
-In the photo below you can see that even the F.B. hub cones where stamped with the year of production (in this case 43 for 1943) in the same format as supplied to Campagnolo.
+The first three-piece Campagnolo Gran Sport hubs are virtually identical ( and the parts are interchangeable) leading most people to conclude that F.B. supplied components to Campagnolo in the early years before Campy had their own manufacturing capability.
+In the photo below you can see that even the F.B. hub cones where stamped with the production year (in this case 43 for 1943) in the same format as supplied to Campagnolo.

 This would be a good time to note that F.B and Campagnolo shared a small production facility in Cognin, France in 1948 to service the French market given restrictive import tariffs in those years.